 We’ve helped hundreds of people through this process.
 All have gained insight about themselves and produced a killer CV.
 Many have gone on to pursue a career in the nuclear industry.
 Others have used what they learned from the course and applied them successfully to a different career.

 The guide has been built in a way that any can use it.
-Just starting out or making a late career change.
-Feel free to jump in an out of the different sections as you see fit.
+Just starting or making a late-career change.
+Feel free to jump in and out of the different sections as you see fit.
 An experienced welder may only need to brush up on their knowledge of the nuclear industry.
 A recent graduate may decide to up-skill themselves before coming back to the guide and developing their CV.

 We wish you all the luck in the world with your job searching.

 Get Into Nuclear is a self-funded endeavour by workers in the nuclear industry.
 We are looking to impact the industry, impact on your career, and larger impact across the globe.
 We're are building a community of people who are inspired to take their transferable skills and provide value to clean, carbon-free energy production.

 Join the Green Energy Revolution The first place to start is our Nuclear Career Hub.
 We provide you with tons of info and links to key resources if you wish to find out more.
 Once you understand nuclear and all its associated benefits you will never look back.
 Nuclear Career Hub If you are interested in going further to find your place in the nuclear industry we have an online course which will guide you every step of the way.
 Six-Steps to Get Into Nuclear If you are ready to apply for jobs, or just want more ideas of role in the nuclear industry, see out job board.
 We have hundred of live roles on there which are updated regularly by a number of sources.
 Get Into Nuclear Job Board